mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax_support.md

 `List` can be constructed on the network, that is, the syntax `y = [1, 2, 3]` is supported.

-`List` to be output in the computation graph will be converted into `Tuple`.

-When using List index to get the element，the reference type between MindSpore and Python interpreter may be different.
-Due to MindSpore using ListGetItem to implement getting value of the list, and the operator ListGetItem will return a copy of the variable, that make the reference type may not same with Python interpreter.

 For example:

 Python：